aws-samples/deploy-cis-level-1-hardened-ami-with-ec2-image-builder-pipeline/README.md

 # Deploying CIS Level 1 hardened AMIs with Amazon EC2 Image Builder
 The repository includes all the necessary files necessary to deploy a CIS Level 1 hardened image with Amazon EC2 Image Builder.
+Note that the tasks related with hardening the instance are outdated and therefore, the Amazon Inspector detects some security benchmarks as failing.
+Feel free to update the tasks or modifiy them to your liking.

 ## AWS Services Used